Aiamded/WeatherEffect/README.md

 > * [ ] Permissions Support
 > * [ ] Fake Biome Data (Sky, Water, Leaves, Fogs .... color changes)
 > * [ ] NMS Entity NBT Tag support for special ability
 > * [ ] Separate Particle, Sound and Entity Spawning into different config files.
+Which should help with performance at the cost of configuration complexity.

 If you have suggestions feel free to let me know.
 Dummyperson#6969